altoviso/bd-smoke/README.md

 * Simple command-line/URL switches that cause a subset of fragments to be executed

-* Simple extendable and replaceable logging machinery
+* Simple, extendable, and replaceable logging machinery

 * *Un*opinionated assert requirements: anything that throws an exception can be used to show failure